Hungarian Soviet Republic

-The Hungarian Soviet Republic (Note: Magyarországi Tanácsköztársaság, the Soviet Republic of Hungary, where 'Soviet' is also translatable as 'council': i.e, council republic), also known as the Socialist Federative Soviet Republic of Hungary (Note: Magyarországi Szocialista Szövetségi Tanácsköztársaság, also translatable as Hungarian Socialist Federative Soviet Republic) was a short-lived state that existed from 21 March 1919 to 1 August 1919 (133 days), succeeding the First Hungarian Republic.
+The Hungarian Soviet Republic (Note: Magyarországi Tanácsköztársaság, the Soviet Republic of Hungary, where 'Soviet' is also translatable as 'council': i.e., council republic), also known as the Socialist Federative Soviet Republic of Hungary (Note: Magyarországi Szocialista Szövetségi Tanácsköztársaság, also translatable as Hungarian Socialist Federative Soviet Republic) was a short-lived state that existed from 21 March 1919 to 1 August 1919 (133 days), succeeding the First Hungarian Republic.
 The Hungarian Soviet Republic was a small rump state run by communists and socialists which, at its time of establishment, controlled approximately only 23% of Hungary's historic territory.
-The head of government was Sándor Garbai, but the influence of Béla Kun of the Party of Communists in Hungary was much stronger.
-Unable to reach an agreement with the Triple Entente, which maintained an economic blockade of Hungary, in dispute with neighboring countries over territorial disputes, and beset by profound internal social changes, the Hungarian Soviet Republic failed in its objectives and was abolished a few months after its existence.
+The nominal head of government was Sándor Garbai, but the de facto leader was Béla Kun, leader of the Party of Communists in Hungary.
+Unable to reach an agreement with the Triple Entente, which maintained an economic blockade of Hungary, in dispute with neighboring countries over territorial disputes, and beset by profound internal social changes, the Hungarian Soviet Republic failed in its objectives and was abolished a few months after its foundation.
 Its main figure was the Communist Béla Kun, despite the fact that in the first days the majority of the new government consisted of radical Social Democrats.
 The new system effectively concentrated power in the governing councils, which exercised it in the name of the working class.
 (Note: It followed the Bolshevik model of Soviet Russia but without the direct participation of the workers' councils (soviets) from which it took its name.)